ksiazeblaznow/OpenGL-Ouxley-Renderer/README.md

 ## How to build
 1. Clone the repository
-2. Locate main folder and write this in console:
-> mkdir Build

-> cd Build

-> cmake ..
+2. Run GenerateProject.bat
-3. Open project (ex. with Visual Studio) and build
+3. Open OUXLEY.sln (ex. with Visual Studio)
+4. Build